lkaruppiah54462/kickstarter-analysis/README.md

 1. Successful campaigns > Failed Campaigns for Goal < $15000.
 It is important to be realistic when setting goals.
 2. Greater than 70% campaign successful for goal < $10000
 3. Greater than 90% of campaign goal is < $15000.
 If a goal is >  $15000, it must have very good reasons.
-4. Plays have zero cancelled outcomes, indicating full activity to the end .
+4. Plays have zero cancelled outcomes, indicating full activity to the end.
+---
 Limitation
 1. Perhaps we should have data on
    a) Duration of play